Virasoro constraints on moduli of sheaves and vertex algebras: Introduction

 Apart from the moduli of sheaves, we also study those of pairs.
 We fix a sheaf $V$ on $X$ and we let $P$ be a moduli space parametrizing a sheaf $F$ together with a map $V\to F$ (with some stability condition).
 We make the following assumptions: \begin{enumerate} \item $P$ is a projective scheme of finite type. \item There are no $\BC$-points of $P$ corresponding to strictly semistable pairs. \item There is a unique universal pair $q^*V\rightarrow\BF$ in $P\times X$ where $q\colon P\times X\to X$ is the projection. \item Deformation theory at $[V\to F]\in P$ is given by

 \end{enumerate} In such conditions, $P$ admits a virtual fundamental class $[P]^\vir\in H_\bullet(P)$.
-Various moduli of pairs on curves and surfaces satisfy these assumptions; Quot schemes with at most one dimensional quotients and moduli of Bradlow pairs.
+Various moduli of pairs on curves and surfaces satisfy these assumptions; Quot schemes with at most one-dimensional quotients and moduli of Bradlow pairs.

-There are two important differences between moduli of sheaves and pairs. \begin{enumerate} \item The first is the difference in obstruction theory.
+There are two important differences between moduli spaces of sheaves and pairs. \begin{enumerate} \item The first is the difference in obstruction theory.
 It is apparent from comparing Example \ref{Ex: Tvir} and the definition of the Virasoro operators in Section \ref{sec: Virarosorops} that obstruction theory dictates their form. \item The second is the uniqueness or non-uniqueness of the universal object.
 This difference will play a crucial role in our treatment of the Virasoro constraints for moduli of sheaves and for moduli of pairs. \end{enumerate}

 \begin{remark} When we refer to moduli of sheaves we are mostly thinking about moduli of sheaves without fixed determinant.
 This is implicit in the obstruction theory above since when the determinant is fixed the deformation theory should instead use traceless Ext groups: